Pan Fried Pork Chops That Stay Juicy And Golden Brown

 Best Pork Chops For Pan Frying

-Bone-in pork chops work best for this recipe.
+- Bone-in pork chops work best for this recipe.
 They hold moisture better than thin boneless chops and give you more time to brown the outside.

 Before You Start

-Dry The Pork Well: Pat both sides with paper towels before seasoning.
+- Dry The Pork Well: Pat both sides with paper towels before seasoning.
 A dry surface browns faster.

-Start With A Hot Pan: Heat the oil until it shimmers before adding the pork.
+- Start With A Hot Pan: Heat the oil until it shimmers before adding the pork.
 If the pan is not ready, the chops release moisture before they brown.

-Adjust The Heat As Needed: Keep the heat at medium for most of the cooking.
+- Adjust The Heat As Needed: Keep the heat at medium for most of the cooking.
 If the pork darkens too fast, lower the heat before the crust burns.

 How To Make Pan Fried Pork Chops

-- Sear The First Side: Add the pork chops and leave them alone until the underside browns.
+- Add the pork chops and leave them alone until the underside browns and releases easily from the skillet.
+Turn the chops and cook the second side until browned.

-- Reduce The Sauce: Add thyme, broth, and vinegar.
+- Spoon off excess fat, leaving about 2 teaspoons in the skillet.
+Add the garlic and shallot and cook, stirring, about 1 minute or until fragrant.
+Add the broth, vinegar and thyme sprigs.
 Scrape up the browned bits and simmer until the liquid reduces by about half.

 When To Turn And When To Pull The Pork Chops

-Remove the pork chops from the skillet at 140°F. Rest them for 5 to 10 minutes before cutting or serving.
+► Remove the pork chops from the skillet at 140°F. Rest them for 5 to 10 minutes before cutting or serving.
 The internal temperature should rise to 145°F during the rest.

 Time And Temperature Guide